ctomkow/canadiancouchpotato/readme.md

 *Consider asset allocation ETFs if:*

-* you are comfortable using a discount brokerage to trade on stock exchanges during normal hours
+* you are comfortable using a discount brokerage to trade on stock exchanges [during normal hours](https://canadiancouchpotato.com/2013/06/17/etf-investors-avoid-the-after-hours-club/)
 * you contribute amounts that are large enough to make efficient trades (if you are paying commissions)
 * you value simplicity over tax optimization and are comfortable holding the same asset mix in all of your accounts
-* you prefer not to worry about rebalancing your portfolio and would like this done automatically
+* you prefer not to worry about [rebalancing](https://canadiancouchpotato.com/2011/02/22/why-rebalance-your-portfolio/) your portfolio and would like this done automatically
 * you like the idea of focusing on the overall return of your portfolio rather than worrying about the returns of the individual asset classes

 Justin Bender has backtested the returns of the Vanguard and iShares asset allocation ETFs on his [Canadian Portfolio Manager blog](http://www.canadianportfoliomanagerblog.com/model-etf-portfolios/).

 # Canadian Portfolio Manager Model ETF Portfolios

-**Updated November 30, 2018**
+**Updated January 31, 2019**

 Source: https://www.canadianportfoliomanagerblog.com/model-etf-portfolios/